In this post, I would like to share a walkthrough of the Overflow Machine from Hack the Box

 We managed to obtain user and password hashes

-Therefore, we can download the actual source code for CMS make simple to analyze even deeper
+Therefore, we can download the actual source code for CMS to make it simple to analyze even deeper

 Let’s crack the hashes using hashcat!